Updated June 9, 2023

 Difference Between Power BI vs Excel

-Head to Head Comparison between Power BI vs Excel (Infographics)
+Head to Head Comparison between Power BI and Excel (Infographics)

-Below are the top 19 differences between Power BI vs Excel :
+Below are the top 19 differences between Power BI and Excel :

-Both Power BI vs Excel are popular choices in the market; let us discuss some of the significant Difference Between Power BI vs Excel :
+Let us discuss some of the significant differences between Power BI and Excel :

-- Power BI is a Business Intelligence (BI) and Data Visualisation tool for creating custom and interactive dashboards from different data sources while Microsoft Excel is a software application from Microsoft that is used for data analytics, mathematical operations, data organization and many more features using a spreadsheet system.
+- Power BI is a Business Intelligence (BI) and Data Visualisation tool for creating custom and interactive dashboards from different data sources.
+At the same time, Microsoft Excel is a software application from Microsoft that is used for data analytics, mathematical operations, data organization, and many more features using a spreadsheet system.

-- Power BI is very much faster in processing while comparing Microsoft Excel.
+- Power BI is very much faster in processing when comparing Microsoft Excel.

-- Power BI handle Big Data while Microsoft Excel is not capable of handling Big Data.
+- Power BI handles Big Data, while Microsoft Excel cannot handle Big Data.

-- Power BI dashboards are more interactive and custom while Microsoft Excel dashboards are not much interactive.
+- Power BI dashboards are more interactive and custom, while Microsoft Excel dashboards are less interactive.

-- Power BI is easy to use and very much flexible while Microsoft Excel is not so handy to use.
+- Power BI is easy to use and very flexible, while Microsoft Excel is not so handy.

-- Power BI is mostly used for data visualizations and dashboard sharing to a large number of users while Microsoft Excel is mostly used for in-depth driver analysis.
+- Power BI is mostly used for data visualizations and dashboard sharing too many users, while Microsoft Excel is mostly used for in-depth driver analysis.

 - Power BI is a more powerful tool comparing Microsoft Excel.

-Below is the topmost Comparison between Power BI vs Excel :
+Below is the topmost comparison between Power BI and Excel.